Disclaimer: Nothing's mine.

 Fleur turned to Harry and her pale-rose lips curved into a smile.
 'Ready, Harry?'

 Harry glanced at his grass-stained hands.
-'I'm, well, not really dressed for anything, Fleur.'
+'I'm — well — I'm not really dressed for anything, Fleur.'

 She tipped the brim of her bonnet up with her forefinger and ran her eyes over him.
-Harry squirmed beneath her bright blue eyes.
+Harry squirmed.

 'You'll do.'
 Fleur crooked a finger at him.
 'Don't dawdle, Harry.
 We're going somewhere nice.'

 She laughed.
 'Well, we're going to Lucca.'
-Fleur gave him a wink, then tugged her bonnet back down into place.
+Fleur gave him a wink, tugging her bonnet back down into place.
 'Perhaps some Italian fashion will make you feel a little less out of place beside me.'

 'A small city on the old Roman road, the Via Francigena.'